MerkulovDaniil/optim/docs/methods/Simplex.md

 \end{cases}
 $$

+:::{.callout-example}

 ### Chebyshev approximation problem

 $$
 \min_{x \in \mathbb{R}^n} \|Ax - b\|_\infty \leftrightarrow \min_{x \in \mathbb{R}^n} \max_{i} |a_i^\top x - b_i|
 $$

+Could be equivalently written as a LP with thre replacement of maximum coordinate of a vector:

 $$
 \begin{align*}